 Staff will follow these recommendations to reduce the risk of exposure to COVID-19 for themselves and families in the community when conducting home visits.
 For additional questions or concerns consult SCUSD Health Services Department:

 - Staff will follow all public health mitigation measures outlined in this plan

 - If possible, arrange a date and time for the visit (for example, when conducting a Parent Teacher Home Visit).

 - In the interest of safety, notify your supervisor of your plan.
 Home visits should be conducted with another trained staff member.

-- Do not enter the home.
-Stay outside for the safety of all involved in the visit, wear a face mask, and maintain reasonable physical distancing
+- For the safety of all involved in the visit, maintain reasonable physical distancing.

 The district and school site COVID-19 response teams ensure implementation of public health measures.